15 top tips for Scotland sightseeing on a budget

 While Scotland has plenty of cheap, and even free, activities to enjoy, travelling around to visit them all can be a huge pain in the wallet.
 This isn’t necessarily because the cost of public transport is particularly expensive, but when you’ve got a country the size of Sweden and a population smaller than the city of London, you know it’s going to push transport prices up, especially with the additional 14 million tourists that come into Scotland each year.

 So what can you do to save a few pounds while you’re here?
-Well a little bit of common sense and taking the advice of the following tips to help you take part in Scotland sightseeing on a budget will go a long way to making your holiday just that little bit less expensive.
+Well a little bit of common sense goes a long way, but taking the advice of the following tips will definitely help your Scotland sightseeing budget stretch a bit further.
 And who knows?
-You might even be able to save enough money to put towards it another Scotland holiday next year…
+You might even be able to save enough money to take another Scottish holiday next year…

 Travelling by car in Scotland

-By far the most popular form of transport in Scotland is the car, with around 65% of all journeys using this form of transportation.
+By far the most popular form of transport in Scotland is the car, with around 65% of all journeys using this form of transport.

-The cost of fuel has soared in the last couple of years and is currently (as of 2018) around £1.30 per litre of petrol and around £1.35 per litre of diesel.
-That means to fill up an average hatchback like a VW golf will cost you an average £65 to £70, which would give you 400 to 500 miles of driving (depending on your driving style and the car model).
+The cost of fuel has soared in the last couple of years and is currently (as of 2019 from the RAC website) around £1.25 per litre of petrol and around £1.30 per litre of diesel.
+That means to fill up an average hatchback like a VW golf will cost you an average £65 to £70, which would give you 400 to 500 miles of driving (as long as you’re not driving it like Lewis Hamilton).

 So a two-week self-drive holiday in Scotland covering about 1500 miles would cost in the region of £210 in fuel costs, and that’s before you’ve paid the hire car rental and insurance.
 Obviously using a car isn’t the best way to enjoy Scotland sightseeing on a budget, so what money-saving tips can you use if you really want to get out on the open road?